| Ancient City, Ancient Tradition

 his friendships with men and women like James Boswell, Sir Joshua Reynolds, Oliver Goldsmith, Fanny Burney - masked a fear

+of solitude and mental anguish.
 His last years were sad, being characterised by illness, the death of his close friends, and the breakdown

 of his friendship with Hester Thrale.
 Although a profoundly religious man, he was fearful of his fate in the afterlife, and